Skip Navigation

 Private Student Loan Limits

-Private student loans usually have an annual limit equal to the cost of attendance minus other financial aid (including accepted federal student loans).
-Most private student loans have aggregate loan limits of $75,000 to $120,000 for undergraduate students and higher limits for graduate and professional students.
-These aggregate loan limits usually include all student loan debt, including both federal and private student loans.
+Private student loans come with an annual limit based on the cost of attendance minus other financial aid, such as federal student loans.
+Undergraduates usually have aggregate loan limits from $75,000 to $120,000, while graduate and professional students may qualify for higher limits.
+Remember, these limits cover all student loan debt - both federal and private loans combined.

 Instantly Compare Lenders